 Here is my favorite cardio exercise outside of playing tennis – a complete heavy bag workout.
 And guess what, it’s not only fun but also really good for your entire body.
-It’s even great for your mind, because a heavy bag workout is great stress relief.
-Another super cool thing is – ytou never get hit back during a heavy bag workout!
+It’s even great for your mind because a heavy bag workout is great stress relief.
+Another super cool thing is – you never get hit back during a heavy bag workout!
 You can beat the hell out of it and never have the fear of being knocked on your ass by a sneaky left hook!
 We can all look like Ali or Holyfield!
 Several things to cover here.
 Don’t run out and start your heavy bag workout without reading the rest of this article.
 Chances are good if you do, you’ll end up with a broken wrist!
-First of all, most gyms have a heavy bag.
+First of all, most gyms have heavy bags.
 You may want to go out and buy your own.
 If you have a tree in your yard, all you’ll need is a heavy bag and a chain to hang it from.
 Next, you’ll need bag gloves.
-You have a couple options here.
+You have a couple of options here.
 The newer gloves don’t require wraps, but they are more expensive.
 If you go old school, make sure you buy wraps!
 I can’t stress enough the importance of wrapping your hands before hitting the heavy bag (I’ll cover hand wrapping later).
 Wraps help protect your wrist, hand, and knuckles from injury.
-Bag’s up, hands are wrapped, and you’re ready to start banging away.
+The bag’s up, hands are wrapped, and you’re ready to start banging away.
 Here are some basics –

-- Stance – I am assuming you are right handed.
-Stand in front of the bag, a little further than arm’s length away, feet shoulder width apart.
+- Stance – I am assuming you are right-handed.
+Stand in front of the bag, a little further than arm’s length away, feet shoulder-width apart.
 Take an oversized step forward with your left foot.
 Slightly turn your left foot inwards and your right foot outwards so that your lead shoulder is pointed at the target.
 You should be able to draw an imaginary straight line from the back of your right heel to the big toe of your left foot.
 Now bend your knees, drop your butt a little, and relax.

 - Hands – Tuck and keep your elbows in as close to your sides as possible and raise your forearms.
 Relax your arms.
 Bring your chin down so that you’re looking at the bag through your eyebrows.
 Your hands should now be at chin level.

 - Moving – men got no rhythm?
 What a myth!
 At least for those of you that are undertaking this exercise routine.
 Legwork is a huge part of boxing; in fact, it’s more dancing than you’d think.
 Whenever moving forward, always lead with your front foot.
 Backward, back foot.
 Side, side foot first.
 Always take small steps and get back in your boxer’s stance quickly, keeping your balance at all times.
-Never cross step or overstep.
+Never cross-step or overstep.
 Never stand still in front of the bag.
 Move around it, bob and weave when in one place.
 Imagine the bag is an actual person and you do not want to get hit.
 Moving will increase the workout intensity.